 The current hype in support of additional US and UK government spend on cybersecurity has prompted me to return to my "Warlords versus Merchants" theme.
 It is not that I do not believe that Governments should not spend more on cybersecurity.
 It is that I believe they should begin by listening to those who have been under more sophisticated attack for longer.
-They should begin by listening to the banks and the on-line gaming companies - because that is where the money is.
+They should listen to the banks and the on-line gaming companies - because that is where the money is.
 In parallel they should listen to the pharmaceutical companies - because sophisticated attacks to steal their IPR have also been going on since they first started using on-line communications - well before the rise of the Internet.

 I take the Chatham House Rule seriously.
 It is common for speakers to be allowed to release their own comments but I will not say where I have delivered the script that follows, who my audiences have been or their reactions.
-Suffice it to say that I have been asked for repeat performances for a variety of high-level audiences because the discussion that it stimulates follows helps us make sense of some very muddled debates.
+Suffice it to say that I have been asked for repeat performances for a variety of high-level audiences because the discussion that it stimulates helps make sense of some very muddled debates.

 Warlords versus Merchants

 Towards a Competitive, Secure, Inclusive and Accountable Information Society

 "I have been piggy-in-the middle between politicians and IT professionals for over thirty years trying to help them understand each other.
 IT professionals understand politics even less than politicians understand IT and are considerably less willing to listen.
 My role has therefore included throwing rocks into stinky pools to stimulate discussion.

 That has to come to end shortly because I may well be a policy gatekeeper again next year.
 This may therefore be one of my last opportunities to enjoy playing Devil's Advocate.